Ayush-sk-Pathak/Continuum/docs/ARCHITECTURE_SUMMARY.md

 ### Director Agent (LLM Configuration)

 The Director Agent is the "intelligence" of the system.
-It runs as **cloud LLM API calls** dispatched from the Mac ÃƒÂ¢Ã¢â€šÂ¬Ã¢â‚¬Â the Mac runs Python orchestration code, NOT local model inference.
+It runs as **cloud LLM API calls** dispatched from the Mac ÃƒÆ’Ã‚Â¢ÃƒÂ¢Ã¢â‚¬Å¡Ã‚Â¬ÃƒÂ¢Ã¢â€šÂ¬Ã‚Â the Mac runs Python orchestration code, NOT local model inference.

 | Mode | Provider | Model | Cost | Use Case |
 |------|----------|-------|------|----------|